Kinematic characteristics of the Milky Way globular clusters based on Gaia DR2 data: globular cluster sample

 \section{\sc globular cluster sample}

 Prior to the orbital integration, we prepared a complete catalog of the GCs.
-In order to do so, we merged two recent catalogs~\cite{Vasiliev2019,Baumgardt2019} which together contain the information about $152$ objects~(see Table~\ref{tab:GC3}).
-The resulting catalog contains the complete phase-space information required for the initial conditions in our simulations: right ascension~(RA), declination~(DEC) and distance~(D), proper motions $\mu_{\alpha\ast}=\mu_{\alpha}\cos\delta$, $\mu_{\delta}$ and radial velocity $v_{r}$.
+For this purpose, we combined two recent catalogs~\cite{Vasiliev2019,Baumgardt2019} which contain information on $152$ objects~(see Table~\ref{tab:GC3}).
+The resulting catalog contains the complete phase-space information required to set the initial conditions in our simulations: right ascension~(RA), declination~(DEC) and distance~(D), proper motions $\mu_{\alpha\ast}=\mu_{\alpha}\cos\delta$, $\mu_{\delta}$ and radial velocity $v_{r}$.

-To avoid the calculation of the GCs orbits with large initial conditions uncertainties we have analyzed the errors of the \textit{Gaia} measurement.
+To avoid the calculation of the GCs orbits with large uncertainties of initial conditions we first performed an analysis of the errors of the \textit{Gaia} measurement required for our simulations.
 In Fig.~\ref{fig:PM} we show the relative errors for the radial velocity and proper motions where each GC has its own index~(see Table~\ref{tab:GC3}).
-Thanks to the precise \textit{Gaia} measurements the uncertainties for the radial velocity ($v_{r}$) are quite small (mostly below $15\%$).
-However, as it is seen, for proper motions ($\mu_{\alpha\ast}$, $\mu_{\delta}$) the situation is different.
-Therefore, we discard from our catalog the GCs with the relative error larger than $30\%$ for radial velocity and proper motions.
-We found that only 8 GCs do not satisfy our selection and in Table~\ref{tab:GC3} these objects are marked with \textit{me}~(measurement error).
-We removed them from further analysis.
+The obtained uncertainties for the radial velocity ($v_{r}$) lie in the range of [-10\%, +15\%] for all studied GCs.
+The analysis of the uncertainties for proper motions ($\mu_{\alpha\ast}$, $\mu_{\delta}$) showed that its value can exceeds 30\% for some individual GCs in our sample.
+Therefore, the GCs with the relative error larger than $30\%$ for radial velocity and proper motions were removed from our catalogue and further analysis.
+See 8 GCs marked as \textit{me}~(measurement error) in Table~\ref{tab:GC3}.